Benefits of aeration

 Frequently Asked Questions

-The best times to aerate your lawn are in the spring or fall when your grass is actively growing.
+The best time to aerate your lawn is typically in the early fall or spring when the grass is actively growing.

 How often should I aerate my lawn?